marmstr93ng/GitRequire/README.md

 However, if a new library has been included in the Virtual environment the requirements.txt will need to be updated.
 Remembering to do this manually could be problematic instead the requirements file should be updated and added to the commit if there is a change!

 ### How-to Create a Git Command Aliase:
-- Don't put a file extension on the file when creating
+NOTE: Don't put a file extension on the file when creating
-- Include the directory in which the command resides in the path

 [Sources]
 1. http://thediscoblog.com/blog/2014/03/29/custom-git-commands-in-3-steps/